protez/rsms.github.com/_posts/2011-02-06-osx-menubar-should-be-dark.md

 ### Notes & references

-- The wallpaper in the first screenshot can be found here: [http://hunch.se/stuff/world-map-wallpaper.png](http://hunch.se/stuff/world-map-wallpaper.png).
+- The wallpaper in the first screenshot can be found here: [world-map-wallpaper.png](http://hunch.se/stuff/world-map-wallpaper.png).
+And here's a special version which cancels the shadow and provides a blacker menubar: [world-map-wallpaper-1440-black-top.psd](http://hunch.se/stuff/world-map-wallpaper-1440-black-top.psd).
 It's a composite created by me but the sources are the OS X 10.5 standard wallpaper combined with a modified [SVG world map w/ timezone info](http://en.wikipedia.org/wiki/File:Timezones2010.png) released in the public domain.

 - I must admit that I actually did do some very light hacking of the Menubar; namely changing the fugly shiny dark apple with a plain black one so to achieve a clean "glyph-like" white one when using Nocturne.
 For this, I used [ThemePark](http://www.geekspiff.com/software/themepark/) and simply created a new PNG in Photoshop which you can grab here: [http://hunch.se/stuff/plain-black-apple-icon.psd](http://hunch.se/stuff/plain-black-apple-icon.psd) (I release this little creation in the public domain).